caleb531/automata/README.md

 #### class InvalidStateError

-Raised if a state is not a valid state for this FA.
+Raised if a state is not a valid state for this automaton.

 #### class InvalidSymbolError

-Raised if a symbol is not a valid symbol for this FA.
+Raised if a symbol is not a valid symbol for this automaton.

 #### class MissingStateError

-Raised if a state is missing from the machine definition.
+Raised if a state is missing from the automaton definition.

 #### class MissingSymbolError

-Raised if a symbol is missing from the machine definition.
+Raised if a symbol is missing from the automaton definition.

 #### class InitialStateError

-Raised if the initial state fails to meet some required condition for this type of machine.
+Raised if the initial state fails to meet some required condition for this type of automaton.

 #### class FinalStateError

-Raised if a final state fails to meet some required condition for this type of machine.
+Raised if a final state fails to meet some required condition for this type of automaton.

 #### class RejectionException

-Raised if the FA stopped on a non-final state after validating input.
+Raised if the automaton stopped on a non-final state after validating input.

 ### Turing machine exception classes